wp-plugins/nextgen-facebook/readme.txt

 `

 * Added the ability to include social sharing buttons in the excerpt as well.
-* Added a new "Custom Post/Page Settings" metabox for each Post and Page (enabled by purchasing the Pro version).
+* Added a new "Custom Post/Page Settings" metabox for each individual Post and Page (enabled by purchasing the Pro version).
 * Added transient caching to the url shortening method (reducing the number of requests to goo.gl).
 * Streamlined the image discovery methods to improve performance (methods check the Maximum Images limit more often).
 * Removed support for the "Exclude Pages" plugin (in the past, social sharing buttons were not added to excluded pages) -- social sharing buttons can now be disabled for individual Posts and Pages on the new "Custom Post/Page Settings" options box.